 - Mix with a fork and slowly add the warm water, a little bit at a time.

 - When the ingredients are uniformly mixed, transfer the dough on a large wooden cutting board or wooden/marble table, sprinkle with flour and knead energetically the dough for at least 10 minutes, hitting it with your fists and slamming it on the working surface (you need to be rough to make the dough more elastic).

 - Now make a smooth ball of dough, put it in a large bowl and cover it with a thin layer of oil so it won't stick.
-Cover the bowl with a moist cloth and set it aside in a warm place to raise for about 1 hour and a half or until it doubles in size.
+Cover the bowl with a damp cloth and set it aside in a warm place to raise for about 1 and a half hour or until it doubles in size.

-- Line a baking sheet (30x40 cm) with parchment paper and with your hands stretch out the Focaccia dough in it until you have a nice rectangle with uniform thickness.
+- Line a baking sheet with parchment paper and with your hands stretch out the Focaccia dough in it until you have a nice rectangle with uniform thickness.

 - Bake at 200°C / 390°F or 18-20 minutes or until golden brown.

 Nutritional information is only an estimate.
 The accuracy of the nutritional information for any recipe on this site is not guaranteed.